hackur/meteor-any-base-converter/README.md

 For example the number '9007199254740992' in decimal base will throw an exception, same as 'FfGNdXsE8' in Base-62.
 In fact, they have the same value.

-Note that the exception thrown will contain the number in DECIMAL form, so when if you whant to handle the expetion based in it's message be sure to use a ReEx and not the passed 'number'.
+Note that the exception thrown will contain the number in DECIMAL form, so when if you want to handle the exception based on it's message be sure to use a ReEx and not the passed 'number'.